estafyn/Empire-of-Cards/src/assets/content/Main Storyline Outline.md

 - The casino announces a high-stakes card tournament.
 - **Gameplay**:
-  - Play multiple rounds; better performance unlocks more lore about the WTA and early cassowary civilization.
+  - Play multiple rounds; better performance unlocks more lore about the WTA and cassowary civilization.
   - Default outcome: eventual loss, with partial victories unlocking small branches or bonuses.

 ### 4\.
 Confrontation After the Tournament